m2data/Willibald-Data/HintsAndFixes.md

   The credit card number was wrong in some cases.
 This is now fixed and they match between Customer and RS_Bestellung.
 However, please use only credit card and GueltigBis.
 The credit card company has some data quality issues...

+- 22.2.23

+  Day 1 of Roadshow had GlueckAuf instead of the correct name 'GlückAuf'

+  The deletes were missing in Bestellung and Position.
+They are now deleted.

+  The prices on the Roadshow where to high compared to the Webshop, this has been corrected.

+  There were no open deliveries, some records of Lieferung have been deleted.